microsoft/immersive-reader-sdk/samples/advanced-python/ReadMe.md

 ## Follow these steps to get the sample up and running

+### Create an Immersive Reader resource and configure Azure Active Directory (AAD) authentication

+1. Follow the instructions at https://docs.microsoft.com/en-us/azure/cognitive-services/immersive-reader/aadauth to create an Immersive Reader resource with a custom subdomain and configure Azure Active Directory (AAD) authentication in your Azure tenant.
+You will need some of the values created here when configuring the sample project properties.
+Save the output of your session into a text file for future reference.

 ### Installation on Windows

 1. Install [Python](https://www.python.org/downloads/).
 Choose custom installation and set the installation path as your root folder e.g. `C:\Python37-32\`.